tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/overview.md

 ## Local Dispatcher Runtime

-The Dispatcher Tools provides everything required to set up the local Dispatcher runtime.
+AEM as a Cloud Service SDK's Dispatcher Tools provides everything required to set up the local Dispatcher runtime.
 Dispatcher Tools are Docker-based and provides command line tools to transpile Apache HTTP Web Server and Dispatcher configuration files into a compatible formats and deploy them to Dispatcher running in the Docker container.

 + [Set up the Local Dispatcher Runtime](./dispatcher-tools.md)